 Specify Unique SCCM CMG DNS Name

-You must confirm that the Azure domain name you want is unique.
-You can check this in Azure portal.
-When you enter the DNS name, you should see either a green tick or red X. Green tick means yes the domain name is available and red X means it is not available.
+The DNS name that you use for setting up CMG in Azure must be unique.
+You can check the availability of CMG DNS name in Azure portal.
+When you enter the DNS name, you should see either a green tick or red X. Green tick means YES the domain name is available and red X means the DNS name is not available.

 Login to Azure portal and select Cloud Services (classic).
 Click +Add button.

-Enter the DNS name which should be unique as I mentioned before.
-In my case I see a green tick so I will be prajwalcmg.cloudapp.net will be my unique Azure domain name or DNS name.
+Enter the DNS name which should be unique as I mentioned earlier.
+In my case, I see a green tick, so I will be using prajwalcmg.cloudapp.net as CMG DNS name.

-At this post there are two options.
-You can skip creating this service because it will be created automatically when we setup SCCM CMG.
+At this point, there are two options that you have.
+You can skip creating this service because it will be created automatically when we set up SCCM CMG.
 You may also create the service and use it while setting up SCCM CMG.

 Configure Azure Services for Cloud Management